hardin47/website/Math158/Notes/04-MLR.md

 #### Skipping {-}
 In the text we will skip:

 * surface prediction
 * simultaneous confidence intervals
 * prediction of more than one value
 * or at more than one $X_h$
-* tests for normality / error variance / constant variance / lack of fit (we will use residual plots instead)
+* formal hypothesis tests for normality / error variance / constant variance / lack of fit (use residual plots instead)